-Investment property held to earn rentals and/or for capital appreciation, is initially measured at cost and subsequently stated at fair value at the reporting date, as determined by the directors and supported by external valuers.
+Investment property, which is property held to earn rentals and/or for capital appreciation, is initially measured at cost and subsequently stated at fair value at the reporting date as determined by the directors and supported by external valuations when the fair value can be reliably measured.
 Gains or losses arising from changes in the fair value of investment property are recognised in the income statement in the period in which they arise.
 Gains or losses on disposal of an investment property are recognised in the income statement on the unconditional completion of the sale.